TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 20/Joshua 20.6.md

 ---

-And he shall dwell in that city, until he stand before the congregation for judgment, until the death of the high priest that shall be in those days: then shall the manslayer return, and come unto his own city, and unto his own house, unto the city from whence he fled.
+He shall dwell in that city until he stands before the congregation for judgment, until the death of the high priest that shall be in those days.
+Then the manslayer shall return, and come to his own city, and to his own house, to the city he fled from.'"